telstra/open-kilda/docs/design/multi-table-pipelines/cookies.md

 `- 63 bit                                                             `- 0 bit
 ```

 * S - SERVICE_FLAG (1 bit): if OF flow marked with 1 in this bit, then it is a service flow.
-OpenKilda uses it to manage service traffic: ISL detection, ISL health check, loops prevention, etc.
+OpenKilda uses it to manage
+service traffic: ISL detection, ISL health check, loops prevention, etc.
 * T - TYPE_FIELD (9 bit): contains a cookie type code.
-This type defines the existence and layout of all other bit fields in the cookie.
+This type defines the existence and the layout of all other bit fields in the cookie.

 ## Generic cookies (org.openkilda.model.cookie.CookieBase)
 This cookie format was the only existing format in OpenKilda from the beginning.
-It does not put any restrictions on a cookie format, and it can be used to read a "raw" cookie value to determine its actual type.
+It does not put any restrictions on a
+cookie format, and it can be used to read a "raw" cookie value to determine its actual type.

 ## Service cookies (org.openkilda.model.cookie.ServiceCookie)
 Fields: